Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Summary and Conclusions

-It is worth mentioning that we do not consider the effect of finite electric conductivity that promotes a diffusive electromagnetic backreaction of an oscillating electric charge density generated by the waves.
+It is worth mentioning that we do not consider the effect of finite electric conductivity that promotes a diffusive electromagnetic backreaction of the oscillating electric charge density generated by the waves.
 This electromagnetic effect can be relevant for all hydrodynamic excitations that involve oscillations of the vector chemical potential.
 An analysis of the electromagnetic backreaction has been performed for the Chiral Magnetic Wave in the background magnetic field in Ref.~\cite{Shovkovy:2018tks} and for the longitudinal sound wave, a circularly polarized vortical wave and diffusive modes, among others, in a vortical background in Ref.~\cite{Rybalka:2018uzh}.
 It appears that these waves are overdamped in quark-gluon plasma, which aligns well with our conclusions made for the helical and axial hydrodynamic excitations.
 Moreover, a finite electric conductivity will further limit the propagation of helical and axial waves as they also contain a vector component.
 Therefore, our theoretical analysis gives an upper bound on the dissolution time of these modes.
-On the other hand, the electromagnetic effects are irrelevant to the charge-neutral Axial Vortical excitations, which will be discussed in a separate publication.

-{\bf Acknowledgments.} This work is supported by the European Union - NextGenerationEU through grant No. 760079/23.05.2023, funded by the Romanian ministry of research, innovation and digitalization through Romania’s National Recovery and Resilience Plan, call no. PNRR-III-C9-2022-I8.
+{\bf Acknowledgments.} We thank P. Aasha for fruitful discussions.
+We also thank an anonymous referee for helping us improve the connections to existing literature.
+This work was funded by the EU’s NextGenerationEU instrument through the National Recovery and Resilience Plan of Romania - Pillar III-C9-I8, managed by the Ministry of Research, Innovation and Digitization, within the project entitled ``Facets of Rotating Quark-Gluon Plasma'' (FORQ), contract no. 760079/23.05.2023 code CF 103/15.11.2022.